Marjo Postma, ceramics 2020,

 Marjo Postma (Ulestraten, Limburg 1958) is an artist based in Amsterdam.
 Marjo Postma is the 1984 recipient of the Prix de Rome.
 She was a resident at the Rijksacademie in Amsterdam.
 Postma’s work consists of drawings, paintings, linocuts, embroideries and has been shown mainly in the Netherlands and with regular intervals in Italy.

 Symbiosis is a presentation of works on paper and ceramics by Marjo Postma.
 Her work process is intuitive and organic.
-In addition, she adds a pre-visualisation by fabricating an imaginative plan that allows unexpectant appearances.
+Postma adds a pre-visualization by fabricating an imaginative plan that allows unexpected appearances.
 The curatorial approach towards the exhibition is similar to the work process of the artist.
-By building trust and opening up layered discussions, like posing questions about the work, the process and outcomes, we aim to expose the emotion, transgression and transcendence in Postma’s work.
+By building trust and engaging in layered discussions, like posing questions about the work, the process, and outcomes, we aim to expose the emotion, transgression, and transcendence in Postma’s work.
 The exhibition focuses on unearth connections within the visual layers as well as researching added layering of the transposed inspiration.
 All to find a deeper meaning in Marjo Postma’s works.

 Studio encounter by Lieselotte Egtberts